fuzzblob/fuzzblob.github.io/README.md

 Love,

-Chris
+Maris

 ## Author

-Code by Chris Tammik, created with Notepad++.
+Code by Maris Tammik, created with Notepad++.

-animatedcollapse.js (c) Dynamic Drive DHTML code library, http://www.dynamicdrive.com.

-CSS rel=preload polyfill (c) 2016 @scottjehl, Filament Group, Inc. Licensed MIT

-loadCSS (c) 2016 @scottjehl, Filament Group, Inc. Licensed MIT